MrMiracles/chatbot/README.md

     define('MIN_KEYWORD_LENGTH', 3); // Minimum lengt of an keyword to be saved to the database define('MIN_RESPONSE_LENGTH', 5); // Minimum lengt of an keyword to be saved to the database

-    define('CMS_PASS', '...'); // simpel password for the simpel cms thingy
+    define('CMS_PASS', '...'); // simpel password for the simpel cms thingy, use password_hash('...', PASSWORD_DEFAULT) to encrypt password

     ?>